 The unit price, or value of each unit, reflects the market value of the assets held within the fund at any given time.
 As such, your units can appreciate or depreciate daily in accordance with the rise and fall of the assets’ market values.

 Apart from capital growth — when the unit price increases — you may earn income in the form of dividends or interest when the fund makes profits from its assets.

-Your fund manager will pay you the income, often called “distributions”, according to a specific schedule and you may have the options of receiving cash or reinvesting your income into the fund.
-The latter allows you to own additional units without having to put in more money.
+Your fund manager will pay you the income (often called “distributions”) according to a specific schedule and you may have the options of receiving cash or reinvesting your income into the fund.
+Reinvesting in the fund allows you to own additional units without having to put in more money.

 A managed fund can provide you access to different companies, industries and even countries.

 Since you're sharing the investments with other unit holders, the entry cost tends to be lower than buying shares directly.
 You may also be able to make additional contributions on a regular basis without being charged.

 The fact that the pooled capital is usually spread across different investments can help mitigate the risk of certain assets performing poorly.

 In addition, it may be beneficial to rely on a professional fund manager to look after your money if you don't have the time, knowledge or skills to make informed investment decisions.

 There are fees involved when investing in a managed fund, as you are hiring the service of the fund manager to produce returns on your investment.